afrank/alertsd/README.md

 - Monitoring: A monitor can be as simple as a curl against a web port, or a cron job that scrapes a log.
 It doesn't need to maintain state, because that happens at the Alert layer.
 (TODO: Provide example monitors)
 - Alerting: When a monitor discovers a problem, it makes an API call to the alerting layer (alertsd), which maintains the state of the alert, and knows certain things, like how many failures can happen in a given time box before escalating to the Notification layer.
-- If an alert has received a sufficient number of failures from a monitor it will trigger a notification.
+- Notification: If an alert has received a sufficient number of failures from a monitor it will trigger a notification.
 It uses an escalation plugin to interface with an external notification layer, like SMTP, or preferrably Pagerduty.

-Another benefit of something like this is it gives you an escalation proxy, so instead of having a bunch of nodes sending email or making API calls to pagerduty, you can do all that from here. *Your firewall will thank you*.
+Another benefit of something like this is it gives you an escalation proxy, so instead of having a bunch of nodes sending email or making API calls to pagerduty, you can do all that from here. _Your firewall will thank you_.

 ## Installing
 Alertsd is dockerized, so you can install the latest version simply by running `docker pull afrank/alertsd` then `docker run -p 8080:8080 -d afrank/alertsd`.
 If you're undocker, you can also play around with the [install.sh](install.sh) script.
 Once you've installed the container, you will want to add a user and an alerting target.